matthiasn/clojure-system-book/manuscript/Client-Charts-Wordcount.md

 ![](images/linear-regression.png)

-In this particular case, we're not using the model for specific predictions; instead, we're simply looking at the slope to determine if there's an upward or a downward trend overall for a specific word.
+In this particular case, we're not using the model for specific predictions; instead, we'll simply look at the slope to determine if there's an overall upward or downward trend for a specific word.

 ~~~
 (def pos-trends (atom {}))